meatballdude/Sherpa-BLOCKhead/README.md

 3. Mount the body onto the X Carriage using the M3-30mm BHCS
 4. Mount the Hotend to the body
 5. Put the fans in the blowers, and mount them to the body using the M3x6mm BHCS
-6. Put the boden tube section into the body and down to the hotend entrance
+6. Put the bowden tube section into the body and down to the hotend entrance
 7. Mount the mini sherpa on top

 Route the wires and Happy Printing!!